 Testicular cancer mainly affects younger men (15-34 years).
-Around 164 men are diagnosed every year in Ireland.
+More than 160 men are diagnosed every year in Ireland.
 Testicular cancer is very treatable and usually curable.

-• What are the symptoms of testicular cancer?

-- · A painless lump or swelling in your testicle - · Pain, discomfort or heaviness in your testicle or scrotum - Pain or a dull ache in your groin or tummy - · A change in the way your testicle feels lese DON'T cause cancer Vasectomies Groin injuries Tight pants
+- What are the symptoms of testicular cancer? - · A painless lump or swelling in your testicle - · Pain, discomfort or heaviness in your testicle or scrotum - · Pain or a dull ache in your groin or tummy - · A change in the way your testicle feels